-As far as the software aspect goes, securing the server was a huge portion, because the server is running many of the processes that are vital to the function of the IoT environment. that they can't use brute force to access the system.
+As far as the software aspect goes, securing the server was a huge portion, because the server is running many of the processes that are vital to the function of the IoT environment.
+The next step is software oriented-a scope of well-versed individuals, known as red teamers, will be hacking the IoT environment looking for weaknesses and to see what Andrew's team hasn't secured.